isaiasxavier/parking_app/README.md

 The API has the following routes:

-- `POST /api/v1/auth/register`: Registers a new user in the system.
-This method first validates the request data using the 'UserRequest' class.
-Then, it creates a new user with the validated data.
-The user's password is hashed using the 'Hash::make' function.
-Then, it fires a 'Registered' event for the new user.
-The device name is extracted from the user agent being used as the token name.
-Finally, it returns a JSON response that includes the access token.
-Expects a request body with the fields `name`, `email`, and `password`.
+Sure, here's a more concise summary:

+- `POST /api/v1/auth/register`: Registers a new user with `name`, `email`, and `password`.
+Returns an access token.
-- `POST /api/v1/auth/login`: Authenticates a user and generates an access token.
-Expects a request body with the fields  `email` and `password`.
-If the user is found and the password matches, it returns a JSON response containing the access token.
-If the user is not found or the password does not match, it returns a validation error.
-Optionally, a `remember` field can be included in the request body to control the expiration of the token.
+- `POST /api/v1/auth/login`: Authenticates a user with `email` and `password`.
+Returns an access token or a validation error.
-- `POST /api/v1/auth/logout`: Logs out the authenticated user.
-This method retrieves the authenticated user through the 'auth()' helper, and then deletes the current access token.
-After deleting the token, it returns an HTTP response with status 204 (No Content), indicating that the operation was successful and there is no content to return.
+- `POST /api/v1/auth/logout`: Logs out the authenticated user and deletes the current access token.
-- `PUT /api/v1/auth/password`: Updates the password of the authenticated user.
-This method receives a `PasswordUpdateRequest` object that validates the input data.
-It first checks if the new password is the same as the current password.
-If it is, it returns a JSON response with an error message and an HTTP status code 422 ( Unprocessable Entity).
-If the new password is different from the current password, it updates the user's password in the database and returns a JSON response with a success message and an HTTP status code 202 (Accepted).
-Expects a request body with the field `password`.
+- `PUT /api/v1/auth/password`: Updates the authenticated user's password.
+Returns a success message or an error if the new password is the same as the current one.
 - `PUT /api/v1/auth/profile`: Updates the authenticated user's profile information.
+Returns the updated data.
+- `GET /api/v1/auth/profile`: Returns the authenticated user's 'name' and 'email'.
+-
+- `GET /api/v1/vehicles`: Displays a list of all vehicles.
+This method returns a collection of all vehicles in the database, each transformed into a 'VehicleResource'.

-This method validates the received data through the 'ProfileRequest' object, updates the authenticated user's information, and returns a JSON with the validated data and an HTTP status code 202 (Accepted).
-Expects a request body with the fields that need to be updated.
+- `POST /api/v1/vehicles`: Stores a new vehicle in the database.
+This method first validates the request data using the 'StoreVehicleRequest' class.
+If the data is valid, it creates a new vehicle in the database and returns a new instance of 'VehicleResource' representing the newly created vehicle.
+Expects a request body with the vehicle data to be created.

-- `GET /api/v1/auth/profile`: Displays the authenticated user's profile information.
-This method returns a JSON with the 'name' and 'email' fields of the authenticated user.
+- `GET /api/v1/vehicles/{vehicle}`: Displays the information of a specific vehicle.
+This method returns a new instance of 'VehicleResource', passing the specific vehicle.

+- `PUT /api/v1/vehicles/{vehicle}`: Updates the information of a specific vehicle.
+This method first validates the request data using the 'StoreVehicleRequest' class.
+If the data is valid, it updates the vehicle in the database and returns a JSON response with a new instance of 'VehicleResource', passing the updated vehicle, and an HTTP status code 202 (Accepted).
+Expects a request body with the new vehicle data.

+- `DELETE /api/v1/vehicles/{vehicle}`: Deletes a specific vehicle.
+This method deletes the vehicle from the database and returns an HTTP response with status 204 (No Content), indicating that the operation was successful and there is no content to return.
+-
+- `GET /api/v1/zones`: Lists all zones.
+This method authorizes the 'viewAny' action for the Zone class, meaning that any user, authenticated or not, is allowed to view the list of zones.
+It retrieves all zones from the database using the ' all' method on the 'Zone' class.
+Then, it returns these zones as a collection of 'ZoneResource' resources, which transform each 'Zone' instance into an array formatted for the API response.

 ## Contributing